MaxWaterhout/TCN_self_supervised_learning/README.md

 <img src="./images/accuracy.png" width="360" height="261" alt="Figure 1 paper"> </br>
 <em>Fig. 4: The testing accuracy</em>
 </p>
+Tthe alignment accuracy from each saved network model for the testing set is ploted in figure 2.
+Various criterion were used to measure the similarity between two embedded frames, such as consine similarity and euclidean distance (l2).
+We paid more focus on the l2 distance with one frame tolerence because this setup is closely related to the training procedure.

-The best accuracy measured by the video alignemt using l2 distance with one frame tolerence is at the 7200 iteration.
-The average alignment accuracy for testing set is 80.11 percent whereas the Baseline method has an average accuracy of 71.04 percent.
+The best accuracy measured by that criteria is from the model at the 7200th iteration.
+The average alignment accuracy is 80.11 percent whereas the Baseline method has an average accuracy of 71.04 percent.

 <p align="center">
 <img src="./images/everything.gif" width="360" height="261"> </br>